-- If we say no, you have the right to ask us to change this decision by making an appeal.
-Making an appeal means asking us to review our decision to deny coverage. - If you decide to make an appeal, it means you are going on to the Internal Appeals Process (see Section 8.11 below). - → Please note: SWMBH does not reward practitioners or other individuals for issuing denials of coverage.
-We do not offer financial incentives for utilization management decision makers and do not encourage decisions that result in underutilization.
+- If we say no, you have the right to ask us to reconsider and change this decision by making an appeal.
+Making an appeal means asking us to review our decision to deny coverage. - If you decide to make an appeal, it means you are going on to the Internal Appeals Process (see Section 8.11 below).
+You also have the right to ask for a Fair Hearing if the coverage decision was for a service or item that could be covered by Medicaid (see Section 8.12). - → Please note: SWMBH does not specifically reward practitioners or other individuals for issuing denials of coverage and financial incentives for utilization management decision makers do not encourage decisions that result in underutilization.

-8.11 Internal Appeal for Behavioral Health covered services and items

-What is an appeal?
+8.11 Appeal for Behavioral Health covered services and items What is an appeal?